 Add all these expenses and then subtract them from your household income.

 Do you still have enough to save and put away?
-How close are you to reaching the "magic number" of $756K for retirement savings?
 Do you even have enough to cover expenses for unforeseen life situations?

 If your family doesn't have private health insurance yet, you may want to prioritize this.
 Once you've covered all grounds for potential expenses, look at your budget again.
 That should give you an idea of whether you can afford the extra cost of children's life insurance.